catena/GetdataCourseProject/README.md

 This setup has been tested on Ubuntu 14.04, R 3.0.2 environment. **Requires** `data.table` package.

-1. Download and extract the [dataset][2].
-It should result in `UCI HAR Dataset` folder that has all the required files.
+1. Download and extract the source [dataset][2].
+It should result in `UCI HAR Dataset` folder that has all the required data files.
 2. Change working directory to `UCI HAR Dataset` folder.
 3. Clone this repository.
 4. To generate the dataset, run